 Tip: Browning/caramelizing the butternut squash before adding in the liquid gives this soup a rich depth of flavor.
 Just be careful not to burn the caramelized bits.
 If this starts to happen you can add a little stock and scrap the bottom of the pot.

-What is a good garnish for butternut squash soup?
+What is a good garnish for this soup?

 Once you’ve pureed the soup to perfection it’s ready to serve.
 You can serve the soup on its own or topped with delicious garnishes like crumbled bacon, a drizzle of cream (or coconut milk) or roasted pumpkin seeds.

 Butternut squash soup freezes wonderfully.
 I recommend making a double batch if you can because it freezes so well.
 Cool the soup in the refrigerator before transferring it to a freezer container for longer storage.
-Frozen butternut squash soup can last for up to 6 months.
+Frozensquash soup can last for up to 6 months.

 More Delicious Soup Recipes: